 “Stay-at-home orders, closures, and virtual care limited blood lead testing.
 The population tested in 2020 is likely different from previous years.
 Comparing the [elevated blood levels of lead] percentage in 2020 to other years will be difficult,” the MDHHS wrote.

 To get a better picture of the number of children with lead poisoning, experts are pushing for universal testing.
 Every child in the state should be tested for lead, they say, to elucidate a clearer picture of hotspots at cities—like Manchester or Benton Harbor—and specific localities, like a workplace or a school.

-Dr. Don Tynes, a doctor at the Benton Harbor Health Center, said anytime he saw a patient who reported abdominal pain or a mental “fog,” he immediately tests for lead.
+Dr. Don Tynes, a doctor at the Benton Harbor Health Center, said anytime he sees a patient who reports abdominal pain or a mental “fog,” he immediately tests for lead.
 A high number of tests returned above the federal level.